rpf13/sunshine/README.md

 | [GeekforGeeks](https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/) | Great article on teaching me the right way of using an exit in a program and compare the various options.

 ### Acknowledgements
-- A very big Thank You goes to my mentor Tim Nelso, who critically checked my application and helped in so many ways.
+- A very big Thank You goes to my mentor Tim Nelson, who critically checked my application and helped in so many ways.
 Tim, you are an awesome inspiration, I cannot thank you enough!
 - A huge thank you goes to my working colleagu Hans Heisig, who brought me up to the initial idea: "Hey, why don't you create a CLI weather app?".
 I thank you a lot for bringing up this idea, which I have liked from the beginning.
 However, it was a very challenging journey.
 I am very thankful for the time you did invest to "intentionally break" my application and gave me great advice regarding error handling.
 You are an awesome, helpful person - Thank You!
 - Without the support of my wife and my little son, it would not have been possible to spend endless hours, working on this project and doing research.
 Many thanks to my little son for giving me a smile and very welcomed distraction, during times I was frustrated.
 - Thanks to all the friends and co workers, who have tested out the application - and have tried to find the sunshine...